rebelsky/sams-assorted-musings-reflections/joc-canvas-toc.md

 *I'm a computer scientist.
 That means that sometimes I code for fun.
 Sometimes I code for both fun and for a purpose.
 Ideally, I write a useful (or perhaps useless) program each day.
 Today's essay is on today's program.
-I apologize for the non-technical among you, who may not understand all of this.
+I apologize to the non-technical among you, who may not understand all of this.
 I also apologize to the technical among you, who may find this obvious and boring.
 If you want, you can look at my code (which is designed primarily for my use) at